Rooted in Nature

 One example of the Rooted in Nature programs is Shinrin-Yoku.
 Shinrin-Yoku, a Japanese term meaning, “forest bathing”, is a guided mindful nature practice where participants are invited to explore their natural surroundings via various sensory experiences.
 Research finds that time spent in nature, in this way, offers health benefits ranging from improved mental well-being and memory to reducing cortisol levels, fighting cancer, and improving heart health.

-Watch this video to learn more about Shinrin Yoku!
+Watch these videos to learn more about Shinrin Yoku and Sunset Yoga.

 Why walk the mall when you can be enjoying the great outdoors?
 Hike along with this friendly group of nature lovers who walk the trails each month for exercise and fun.